-From now on, after the Edge Reduction step, we can assume that $S_3$ is isolated in $G[N_3]$.
+From now on, after the Edge Reduction step, we can assume that each vertex in $S_3$ is isolated in $G[N_3]$.
 This means that every edge between $N_2$ and $N_3$ containing a vertex of $S_3$ is dominated.
-If $N_4 \neq \emptyset$ and $t \in N_4$ has a neighbor $s \in S_3$ then $t$ is forced to be black, and thus, every neighbor of $t$ in $N_3$ is forced to be white.
+If $N_4 \neq \emptyset$ and $t \in N_4$ has a neighbor $s \in S_3$ then by (\ref{noMedgesN3N4}), $t$ is forced to be black, and thus, every neighbor of $t$ in $N_3$ is forced to be white.